simonkrenger/oracle-install-scripts/README.md

 MY_NCHARSET | National character set to use for the database (default AL16UTF16)

 ## Work in progress
 These scripts are far from perfect, I just like to keep them handy for my own reference.
-Use with caution.
+Use with caution and at your own risk.